mizoru/infinite-alchemist/README.md

 ## Internationalization Architecture

-Infinite Alchemist supports multiple languages with language-specific crafting trees, allowing for culturally diverse element combinations.
+Infinite Alchemist supports multiple languages with completely separate element trees for each language:

 ### Key Features

-- **Universal Basic Elements**: The four basic elements (Water, Fire, Earth, Air) are universal across all languages but have language-specific names.
+- **Language-Specific Elements**: Each language has its own set of elements with unique IDs.
-- **Language-Specific Crafting Trees**: Each language has its own crafting tree, allowing for culturally relevant combinations.
+- **Independent Crafting Trees**: Element combinations are language-specific, allowing for culturally relevant combinations.
-- **Shared Element IDs**: Elements have a universal ID that maps to language-specific variants.
+- **Basic Elements**: Each language starts with the same four basic elements (Water, Fire, Earth, Air) but with localized names.
 - **LLM Integration**: The LLM generates language-specific combinations based on the selected language.

 ### Database Structure